Visiting in Person is Best-- But If You Can't, Get Your Fix at Home

 A Paris-themed Cocktail Party?

 If you enjoy mixed drinks and elaborate garnishes, one option is to plan a party with cocktails inspired by the city of light.
-Longtime resident Doni Belau has a book devoted to the topic; read our review here and consider getting a copy for some great drink ideas.
+Longtime resident Doni Belau has a book devoted to the topic.
+Consider getting a copy for some great drink ideas.

 #6: Escape to Paris With These Historic and Culture-Centric Features